adaltas/node-nikita/packages/engine/src/actions/ssh/open.coffee.md

           type: 'string'
           default: '~/.ssh/id_rsa'
           description: """
           Local file location of the private key used to anthenticate the user and create the SSH connection.
 It is only used if `password` and `private_key` are not provided.
           """
         'root':
           $ref: 'module://@nikitajs/engine/src/actions/ssh/root'
           description: """
-          Options passed to `nikita.ssh.root` to enable password-less root login.
+          Configuration passed to `nikita.ssh.root` to enable password-less root login.
           """
         'ssh':
           instanceof: 'Object'
           description: """
-          Append the content to the target file.
-If target does not exist, the file will be created.
+          Associate an existing SSH connection to the current action and its siblings.
           """
         'username':
           type: 'string'